 Avoid Starting a New Job

-Situations where you are suddenly out of work can be unexpected and out of your control.
+Situations, where you are suddenly out of work, can be unexpected and out of your control.
 However, if you’re employed but considering changing fields, seeking employment elsewhere, or becoming self-employed, it’s best that you wait until your mortgage has closed before doing so.
 Lenders examine your employment history to ensure you’ve had steady employment and income.
-Unemployment may result in disapproval, particularly when you’re applying on your own rather than jointly, and a change in jobs can require additional documentation which can slow the process down.
+Unemployment may result in disapproval, particularly when you’re applying on your own rather than jointly, and a change in jobs can require additional documentation which can slow the home loan process down.

 Avoid Making Large Deposits

 When you work with a knowledgeable mortgage professional, they are able to walk you through the process and make sure you avoid any missteps that could slow down or jeopardize your loan approval.
-Contact one of our experienced loan officers today to learn more and start your home loan journey!
+Contact one of our experienced loan officers today to learn more about the home loan process and start your journey!